ansible/ansible/rst/faq.rst

 with a herd of machines all knocking at the door of your management server all at once.

+The SSH connection type (paramiko is the default, binary openssh is an option) can also make use of "ControlMaster" features in SSH, which reuses network connections.

 If you have 10,000 systems, running a single ansible playbook against all of them probably isn't appropriate, which is why ansible-pull exists.
 This tool is designed for running out of git and cron, and can scale to any number of hosts.
 Ansible-pull uses local connections versus SSH, but can be easily bootstrapped or reconfigured just using SSH.
 There is more information available about this in the :doc:`playbooks2` section.
 The self-bootstrapping